 Unless you elect to the contrary, any amounts you receive under your Contract that are attributable to investment income will be subject to withholding to meet federal income tax obligations.
 For nonperiodic distributions, you will have the option to provide us with withholding information at the time of your withdrawal request.
 If you do not provide us with withholding information, we will generally withhold 10% of the taxable distribution amount and remit it to the IRS.
-For periodic (annuity) payments, the rate of withholding information, we are required to determine the Federal income tax withholding according to the then current defaults for marital status and number of adjustments, if any.
+For periodic (annuity) payments, the rate of withholding will be determined on the basis of the withholding information you provide to us.
+If you do not provide us with withholding information, we are required to determine the Federal income tax withholding according to the then current defaults for marital status and number of adjustments, if any.
 State and local withholding may apply different defaults and will be determined by applicable law.